Saboteurs blow up Egypt gas pipeline to Jordan, Israel

 CAIRO Saboteurs blew up Egypt's gas pipeline to Jordan and Israel on Monday, witnesses and security sources said, a few hours before the country holds its first free election since President Hosni Mubarak was toppled in February.

 The explosion struck the pipeline west of al-Arish in Sinai, witnesses said.
-There was a second consecutive blast, about 100 metres away, sources said.
+There was a second consecutive blast, about 100 meters away, sources said.

 State news agency MENA said the explosion was in al-Sabeel area.
 Security forces and fire trucks raced to the scene.